 Jamie also sits on the advisory board and is a core member of Back on My Feet (BoMF), a national for-purpose organization that uses running to help those experiencing homelessness feel empowered and make changes in their lives that results in employment and independent living.
 The organization’s mission is not to create runners within the homeless population, but to use running to create self-sufficiency and transformation in the lives of those experiencing homelessness.
 You can find Jamie running with BoMF at 5:30 am throughout the week, or in Central Park with fellow runners from around the world.

-Janna Oberdorf, Vice President of Strategic Communications, Echoing Green
+Janna Oberdorf, Vice President of External Relations, Echoing Green

 Janna Oberdorf leads the communications efforts at Echoing Green, a nonprofit organization that unleashes next-generation talent to solve the world’s biggest problems.
 Working closely with the organization’s leadership, staff, and the social entrepreneurs who receive Echoing Green support, she creates and implements a strategy that leverages traditional and new media for brand development.
 Before joining Echoing Green, Janna was the Director of Communications and Advocacy at Women Deliver, a global advocacy organization working to advance the health and rights of girls and women around the world, and prior to that served as an editor and freelance journalist for major US magazines, newspapers, and online media outlets.

 Kristy Sundjaja, Senior Vice President People Operations, Taboola